isomerpages/moe-evergreensec/announcements/announcements/_posts/2024-12-27-post-Welcome Back to EVG! Secondary 5 Information.md

 </table>
 <p>To help you prepare for the new academic year, we have attached the
 <a href="/files/Secondary_5_Booklist__2025_.pdf" rel="noopener noreferrer nofollow" target="_blank">booklist</a>for 2025.
 You can purchase these items from the school bookshop
-starting Monday, 30 December, from 9 am to 3 pm.
+starting 30 December 2025 (Monday) from 9 am to 3 pm.
 Please note that the bookshop staff will be on lunch break from 12 pm to 1 pm.</p>
-<p>We look forward to seeing you on 2 January 2025 and embark on this new
+<p>We look forward to seeing you and embark on this new chapter together!</p>
-chapter together!</p>